void-linux/void-packages/Manual.md

 	For further information on how to create a new service directory see [The corresponding section the FAQ](http://smarden.org/runit/faq.html#create).

+- *vsed()* `vsed -i <file> -e <regex>`

+	Wrapper around sed that checks sha256sum of a file before and after running the sed command to detect cases in which the sed call didn't change anything.
+	Takes any arbitrary amount of files and regexes by calling `-i file` and `-e regex` repeatedly, at least one file and one regex must be specified.

+	Note that vsed will call the sed command for every regex specified against every file specified, in the order that they are given.

 > Shell wildcards must be properly quoted, Example: `vmove "usr/lib/*.a"`.

 <a id="global_vars"></a>